-- Career information resources, materials and programs offered through Career Employment Services (CES)
+- Career information resources, materials and programs offered through the Career Center.

 Career counseling and academic advisement services are available to all current and/or prospective students.
-Located in Student Services (Building #1) drop-in services are generally offered Monday through Friday (8:00 AM – 5:00 PM).
-Extended hours may be offered during peak periods during each term.
-Visit or call (541) 463-3200 for additional information.
+Located in the Student Services building #1, drop-in services are generally offered Monday through Friday (8:00 AM – 5:00 PM).

 Special Note: Financial Aid requires students who are not declaring a major to be degree seeking.
 Therefore, a student could select an Associate's Degree (2 yr degree) or a Bachelor's Degree (4 year degree) to meet this requirement without selecting a specific field of study (major).